codebam/blog/posts/2011-08-06-copying-strings-in-one-line-c-programming.md

 4. The pointers are incremented to the next character in the string.
 5. The loop repeats, copying the consecutive characters, including the null character.

-It's definitely a cool academic exercise, but it's so obfuscated, that even the order of operations table in the K&R book is of no help.
+It's definitely an interesting exercise, but it's so obfuscated, that even the order of operations table in the K&R book is of no help.
 It lists `++` and `*` as having the same precedence.
 To see what's going on here, we need to go to the C99 spec:

 >The result of the postfix `++` operator is the value of the operand.
 After the result is obtained, the value of the operand is incremented. (page 75)

-It's definitely a bit of black magic.
-Use this code wisely.